bioinformaticsdotca/BiCG_2019/Module5/Module5_lab.md

 ## Introduction

 In this lab we will perform de novo genome assembly of a bacterial genome using three different sequencing technologies.
-You will be guided through the genome assembly starting with data quality control, through to building contigs and analysis of the results.
+You will be guided through the genome assembly.
 At the end of the lab you will know:

-1. How to perform basic quality checks on the input data
-2. How to run a short read assembler on Illumina data
+1. How to run a short read assembler on Illumina data
-3. How to run a long read assembler on Pacific Biosciences or Oxford Nanopore data
+2. How to run a long read assembler on Pacific Biosciences or Oxford Nanopore data
-4. How to improve the accuracy of a long read assembly using short reads
+3. How to improve the accuracy of a long read assembly using short reads
-5. How to assess the quality of an assembly
+4. How to assess the quality of an assembly

 ## Data Sets